fsbey/Complete-CI-CD-project-using-GIT-Jenkins-Maven-Tomcat-Docker-Ansible-Kubernetes/README.md

 -Kubernetes- Containerisation tool

-1. Code will be committed from the local VCS to the distributed VCS
+1. Code will be committed from the local version control system to the distributed version control system
 2. Code will then be built using CI tool Jenkins(via Maven)
 3. As a result of the build, artifacts will be deployed onto the target environment
 4. The tool that will enable us to do that is Ansible